 Activity Based Working is the Future of Work

-As the nature of work continues to shift towards more dynamic and collaborative projects, choice of workspace and a balance between We and Me Spaces will have a continually larger impact on organizational performance.
-Even the largest companies are quickly adapting their workplaces to support Activity Based Working.
-They are investing in buildings that support the highest levels of innovation and performance to attract and support the best and brightest workers.
+As the nature of work continues to shift towards more dynamic and collaborative projects, we’re seeing choice of workspace and a balance between We and Me Spaces have a continually larger impact on our credit union partners.
+They are building workplaces that support the highest levels of innovation and performance to attract and support the best and brightest workers.